 This is the regulator of work-based pension schemes.
 TPR has powers to protect members of work-based pension schemes and a wide range of powers to help put matters right, where needed.
 In extreme cases, the regulator is able to fine trustees or employers, and remove trustees from a scheme.
 If you have a concern about your workplace pension you can contact them:

-By telephone: 0345 600 7060 Website: www.thepensionsregulator.gov.uk
+In writing: Napier House, Trafalgar Place, Brighton, BN1 4DW By telephone: 0345 600 7060 Website: www.thepensionsregulator.gov.uk

 How can I trace my pension rights?